Cat6A – 11 Reasons Why It Should Be Your Standard in 2024

 People who are sensitive to Electro-Magnetic Fields (EMF) often stray away from wireless routers.
 These health problems are attributed to constant headaches, lethargy, nausea, and tinnitus when staying within an EMF vicinity.
 Therefore, considering alternatives to Wi-Fi routers can be their best bet to reduce further health issues.

 Category 6A Ethernet cables are the most suitable substitute for Wi-Fi, matching the same performance at a lower cost.
 Setting up the CAT6A cabling system is simple.
 Plus, this system’s design is suitable for integration into every type of room.
-Although often overlooked, Ethernet cables promote a positive health impact.
-The substance for a good night’s sleep, melatonin, is inhibited by EMF, which is active around wireless routers.

 11. Industry Standards